Coltaho/Autosplitters/Astalon/README.md

 Time is sync'd with ingame timer.
 This timer automatically removes loads and stops when the final boss is killed.

 - Automatically start the timer when you start a run.
 Timer starts after initial load on a new save file
-- Automatically split either on boss kill (3 colored orb gorgons, Gemini, and Medusa)
+- Automatically split on a multitude of events - check Settings!
 - Automatically reset when you are in the main menu

 ## Installation